bmahabirbu/BeeSense/README.md

 * Can feather send temp, date, Ir, gas?
 * Can pi receive message?
 * Can pi store message onto usb?

+Current problems
+* Mic cant function with other sensors
+* Keep track of pin 8 switches for lora and sd card